Editor’s note: The original version of this post was published on March 19, 2010.

 Do you see why this works better than a single-shot video, ebook, or podcast as your sign-up incentive?

 When you create an email sequence that forms a killer recipe, the reader develops the habit of opening each message.
 It’s got a critical step, after all, to the recipe he’s trying to cook up.

 Sure, he can still ditch you when he’s finally captured the final sequence.
 But by that time, if you’ve given a recipe worth having, you’ve created some trust.
 Your reader has started to know and like you.
 You’ve built a little sense of reciprocity.

-You’ve emailed him 9 times in a row and you haven’t sent him any crap.
+You’ve emailed him nine times in a row, and you haven’t sent him any crap.
 Just valuable, good stuff that gets him a result he wants.

 Think he’s likely to open that 10th email?